 It’s always important to evaluate the previous projects that are potentially similar to the proposed project and/or therapeutic area for an overview of the track record.

-- Look for research team composed of members with a wide range of expertise for the project.
+- Look for a research team composed of members with a wide range of expertise for the project.
 It’s advisable to conduct several meetings with the team members involving various expertise to gain knowledge on their capabilities and crisis handling skills.

 - Evaluate the previously conducted projects thoroughly that are potentially similar to the proposed project and therapeutic area.